filipizydorczyk/repman/README.md

+This project is not maintained anymore.
+It was more of a first rust approach than actuall project and I found creating own pipelines for that and creating own arch repository better solution.

+---

 # 🔧 Repository manager

 In some cases it's better for me to used binary compiled on my own from source code.
 Problem with this approach is that I can't easly track if there are any udpates, and I need to use sets of difrrent commands based on repository.
 Goal of this project is to provide such a tool that I could track selected repositories stored on my local machine with and massivle update and install selected ones.